What’s up with building codes?

 Is the Energy Code different from the Building Code?

 We’ve talked a lot so far about building codes, but where does energy fit in?
-Is there an energy code?
-Yes!
-There is an energy code that lives in the building code.
 The Energy Code simply refers to two chapters in the Minnesota Building Code: Chapter 1322, Residential Energy Code, and Chapter 1323, Commercial Energy Code.

 What’s actually in this energy code?

-Because almost everything about a building affects how energy is used, the energy code covers many elements, including requirements, standards, and regulations for the building’s:
+Because almost everything about a building affects how energy is used, the energy code covers many elements, including requirements for the building’s:

 These specifications also change depending on location.
-Energy code requirements vary by climate zone, becoming stricter the farther north you move in the United States (this is most notable for envelope and sometimes HVAC requirements—lighting doesn’t change from one zone to another).
-Minnesota has two climate zones: Southern Minnesota is in Zone 6, and Northern Minnesota is in Zone 7.
+Energy code requirements vary by climate zone, generally becoming stricter the farther north, you move in the United States (this is most notable for envelope and HVAC requirements—lighting doesn’t change from one zone to another).
+For now, Minnesota has two climate zones: Southern Minnesota is in Zone 6, and Northern Minnesota is in Zone 7.
+However, as climate change moves these zones north, this will eventually change.
+In fact, the ICC already classifies a few Southern Minnesota counties as Climate Zone 5—but these will remain Zone 6 in the next Minnesota code update for consistency.

 IECC Climate Codes

-There are two model energy codes used in the United States: The International Energy Conservation Code (IECC)—which is part of the International Building Code and written by the ICC—and ASHRAE-90.1, which is written by ASHRAE, the American Society of Heating, Refrigerating and Air-Conditioning Engineers.
-Every three years, ASHRAE publishes an updated model energy code called ASHRAE-90.1 (a year indicates the specific version of this model code, published in that year, for example, ASHRAE 90.1-2021).
-Two years later, and on their own three-year cycle, the ICC releases an updated IECC, which is based on the latest ASHRAE 90.1 standard.
+There are two model energy codes used by most jurisdictions in the United States: The International Energy Conservation Code (IECC), which is written by the ICC, and ASHRAE-90.1: Energy Standard for Buildings Except Low-Rise Residential Buildings, which is written by ASHRAE, the American Society of Heating, Refrigerating and Air-Conditioning Engineers.
+Every three years, ASHRAE publishes an updated model energy code.
+Two years later, and on their own three-year cycle, the ICC releases an updated IECC, which is based in part on the latest ASHRAE 90.1 standard.

-Minnesota uses an amended version of the 2012 IECC for residential buildings and the 2018 IECC or ASHRAE 90.1-2016 for commercial buildings.
+Currently, Minnesota uses an amended version of the 2012 IECC for residential buildings and an amended version of ASHRAE 90.1-2019 for commercial buildings.

-The simplest indicator of a code’s energy efficiency is the year it was published.
+One of the simplest predictors of a code’s energy efficiency is the year it was published.
 For example, ASHRAE 90.1-2019 is more efficient than ASHRAE 90.1-2001 and the 2018 IECC is more efficient than the 2009 IECC.
-In the figure below, you can see how each iteration of energy code generally improves upon its predecessor, visualized by decreasing energy use on the graph.
+In the figure below, you can see how each iteration of energy codes generally improves upon its predecessor, visualized by decreasing energy use on the graph.

 The U.S. Department of Energy’s Building Energy Codes Program tracks the estimated efficiency improvements in buildings following the model energy code over time.
 View this and other energy code infographics here.

 Multiplied across the state, the financial and carbon emission savings from the ever-improving energy code are significant.
-Pacific Northwest National Laboratory (PNNL) estimates that adopting the residential components of the 2021 IECC would save consumers an average $231 in the first year of adoption.
-The same report estimates carbon reductions of 9,524,000 metric tons over 30 years, “equivalent to the annual CO2 emissions of 2,071,000 cars on the road.”
-This doesn’t even include the estimated jobs created or increased quality of life from better buildings.
+Pacific Northwest National Laboratory (PNNL) estimated that adopting the residential components of the 2021 IECC in Minnesota would save consumers an average $231 in the first year of adoption.
+The same report estimated carbon reductions of 9,524,000 metric tons over 30 years, “equivalent to the annual CO2 emissions of 2,071,000 cars on the road.”
+This doesn’t even include the estimated jobs created, increased quality of life from better buildings, or grid benefits from much lower peak demand.

 How are building energy codes used?